dbs-leipzig/gradoop/README.md

 This module contains reference implementations of the EPGM operators.
 The EPGM is mapped to Flink&trade; DataSets while the operators are implemented using DataSet transformations.

-### gradoop-algorithms

-Contains implementations of general graph algorithms (e.g. Label Propagation) adapted to be used with the EPGM model.
+The module also contains implementations of general graph algorithms (e.g. Label Propagation, Frequent Subgraph Mining) adapted to be used with the EPGM model.

 ### gradoop-examples